Does evaporative cooling work in humid climates? The short answer is yes, but it depends on the type of evaporative system you use.

 Semi-hybrid solution based on two-stage evaporative cooling

 Yet, evaporative cooling remains a physical process: with a relative humidity of 80% or 90%, a two-stage evaporative system cannot cool as effectively as at lower humidity levels.
-For instance, some desert/seaside climate countries such as Dubai can experience long hot and humid periods.
+For instance, some desert/seaside climate countries, such as Dubai, can experience long, hot, and humid periods.
 In this case, a semi-hybrid evaporative cooling system can provide an optimal cooling solution.
-This combines both a two-stage evaporative cooling system with a regular yet small, mechanical cooling system.
+This combines a two-stage evaporative cooling system with a regular yet small mechanical cooling system.

 The mechanical system switches on only when the adiabatic system cannot provide the required temperature during the more humid days of the year.
 With this semi-hybrid system, a production hall or building can be cooled adequately throughout the year without losing the extensive energy-saving benefits of evaporative cooling.
 In fact, up to 90% of the time, the indirect/direct evaporative cooling system can work stand-alone.